amankmr4/Portfolio_hw_2/README.md

 # TITLE
 Aman's Responsive Portfolio

 This is a web-page made using HTML, CSS and javascript.
+This web-page shows my online web development portfolio.
 ​
 ## Contents
 <p>
 The web-site is composed of 4 pages, index.html ,portfolio.html , contact.html and styles.css.
-It also has images in the img folder
+It also has images in the img folder.
 </p>
 ​
 ## User Story